avinayak/avinayak.github.io/_posts/2020-10-25-deobfuscating-a-maze-program.md

 According to the article, this was a non winning entry for the 1988 [International Obfuscated C Code Contest](https://en.wikipedia.org/wiki/International_Obfuscated_C_Code_Contest).
 I really have no idea how anyone could've topped this.
 I searched around [http://www.de.ioccc.org/years.html#1988](http://www.de.ioccc.org/years.html#1988 "http://www.de.ioccc.org/years.html#1988"), but it looks like this entry is missing in this page.
 Wikipedia citation points me to a book, which I might check out later.

-What's interesting about this piece of code is that
+The interesting part is..

 * It looks like a maze.
-* It can generate mazes of any height (and width if you can tweak it a bit).
+* It can generate mazes of any height.
 * The word MAZE is spelled with white-spaces if you look carefully.
 Here's it highlighted

   ![](/uploads/screenshot-from-2020-10-26-21-26-24.png)